Neural Networks for ID Gap Orbit Distortion Compensation in PETRA III: MEASUREMENTS

 \subsection{Hyperparameter Sweeps}

-Hyperparameters, such as the learning rate and the number of hidden layers, play a crucial role in determining a machine learning model’s performance.
+Hyperparameters, such as the learning rate and the number of hidden layers, play a crucial role in determining a machine learning model's performance.
 A small difference in a single hyperparameter can lead to a large performance variation.
 Therefore, a central component of machine learning research is to find the correct set of hyperparameters for a given task.
 It can be challenging to identify optimal hyperparameters for a data distribution sequentially since the parameter search space is large and has very few optimal values.
 Systematic hyperparameter sweeps were performed with Weights\&Biases in order to find the best working combination for each of the NN structures considered, allowing to fairly compare their performance.
-The following hyperparameters were investigated: \begin{itemize} \item Activation function determines how to compute the input values of a layer into output values. \item Batch size defines the number of samples propagated through the network. \item Hidden layer size is the number of neurons in a layer which controls the representational capacity of the network, at least at that point in the topology. \item Learning rate controls the step size for a model to reach the minimum loss function \cite{NNbook}. \item Dropout is a regularization technique to avoid overfitting by randomly dropping out neurons during training \cite{dropout}. \item Filters indicates the amount of filters applied to the input in the convolutional layer. \item Kernel size specifies the amplitude of the convolution window in convolutional layers. \end{itemize}
+The goal of the optimization is to minimize the loss.
+The following hyperparameters were investigated: \begin{description} \item[Activation function] determines the range of values of activation of an artificial neuron.
+This is applied to the sum of the weighted input data of the neuron.
+Activation functions introduce non-linearities, allowing neural networks to learn highly complex mappings between inputs and outputs. \item[Batch size] defines the number of samples propagated through the network. \item[Hidden layer size] is the number of neurons in a layer which controls the representational capacity of the network, at least at that point in the topology. \item[Learning rate] controls the step size for a model to reach the minimum loss function \cite{NNbook}. \item[Dropout] is a regularization technique to avoid overfitting by randomly dropping out neurons during training \cite{dropout}. \item[Filters] indicates the amount of filters applied to the input in the convolutional layer. \item[Kernel size] specifies the amplitude of the convolution window in convolutional layers. \end{description}

 In Figures~\ref{fig:FFNN1} to \ref{fig:Sweep3} the impact of the hyperparameters relevant for each architecture on the training loss and validation loss is displayed.
 Each vertical axis represents one hyperparameter while the colorbar indicates the loss relative to each hyperparameter combination tested.